zecollokaris/Flask-CLI/README.md

 * You need to have (python3.6) installed in your machine.

+To check if you already have python3.6 before installing type:

+'''
+python3.6 -V
+'''

-**Installing Python**
+**Installing Python3.6**

-To install python3.6 you can quicky do that by typing
+To install python3.6 you can quicky do that by typing:

+'''
+sudo apt-get install python3.6
+'''